fastvideo/gpu-camera-sample/README.md

 * MJPEG and H.264/H.265 streaming
 * Storage of compressed images/video to SSD

 Processing is done on NVIDIA GPU to speedup the performance.
-The software could also work with raw bayer images in PGM format and you can utilize these images for testing or if you don't have a camera or if your camera is not supported.
+The software could also work with raw bayer images in PGM format and you can utilize these images for testing or if you don't have a camera, or if your camera is not supported.
 More info about that project you can find <a href="https://www.fastcompression.com/blog/gpu-software-machine-vision-cameras.htm" target="_blank">here</a>.

 From the benchmarks on <strong>NVIDIA Quadro RTX 6000</strong> or <strong>GeForce RTX 2080ti</strong> we can see that GPU-based raw image processing is very fast and it could offer high image quality at the same time.
 The total performance could reach <strong>4 GPix/s</strong> for color cameras.
 The performance strongly depends on complexity of the pipeline.
 Multiple GPU solutions could significantly improve the performance.